 3. Utilize the ATI resources

 Mitchell suggests that nursing hopefuls focus on the basics of math and science in their preparation.
 “There are questions on the test from courses students take in the first semester of their freshman year, such as biology, math and English,” she says.
-You may already be better prepared than you think, but it never hurts to review what you’ve already learned!
+You may already be better prepared than you think, but it never hurts to review what you’ve already learned.

-Before you know it, the day you’ve been preparing for weeks will suddenly be here.
-This is where all of your nights spent scouring study guides and poring over practice tests will pay off!
+Before you know it, the day you’ve been preparing for will suddenly be here.
+This is where all of your nights spent scouring study guides and poring over practice tests will pay off.
 But there are still a few final things you can do on that day to set you up for success.

+Finally, if you take nothing else from these day-of preparations, remember this one: Do not be late!
 ATI will not let you begin the test after the designated start time.
-There are also a few things ATI requires that you bring with you on exam day: a No. 2 pencil, your registration receipt with the ATI testing ID number and a valid photo ID.
+There are also a few things ATI requires that you bring along with you on exam day: a No. 2 pencil, your registration receipt with the ATI testing ID number and a valid photo ID.

 There is no reason to fear the TEAS test as long as you plan ahead.
-But don’t discard this article once you’ve passed the exam!
-The preparation techniques outlined here will also be helpful when you’re approaching the certification test at the end of your nursing program—the NCLEX.
+But don’t discard this article once you’ve passed the exam.
+The preparation techniques outlined here will also be helpful when you’re approaching the certification test at the end of your Nursing program—the NCLEX.

 Keep these TEAS test preparation techniques in mind as you embark on your journey into nursing.
-In the meantime, find inspiration from seasoned nurses to solidify your passion for pursuing this rewarding career: The Best Day on the Job: 4 Nursing Stories that Prove it’s All Worth it.
+In the meantime, find inspiration from seasoned nurses to solidify your passion for pursuing this rewarding career: The Best Day on the Job: 4 Nursing Stories That Prove It’s All Worth It.